innocenzi/laravel-vite/docs/src/guide/extra-topics/inertia.md

 ### From scratch

-If you don't want to use the preset, for instance if you are using [Laravel Breeze](https://github.com/laravel/breeze) or [Jetstream](https://github.com/laravel/jetstream), we recommand following the [official Inertia documentation](https://inertiajs.com/) and then switching from Webpack to Vite using our [quick start guide](/guide/quick-start#in-an-existing-project).
+If you don't want to use the preset, for instance if you are using [Laravel Breeze](https://github.com/laravel/breeze) or [Jetstream](https://github.com/laravel/jetstream), we recommend following the [official Inertia documentation](https://inertiajs.com/) and then switching from Webpack to Vite using our [quick start guide](/guide/quick-start#in-an-existing-project).
 It's not much, but it's honest work.

 ## Serving pages